How to Drink More Water

-We’ve all heard that you drinking enough water is important for our health.
-But how much do you really need per day and what are some ways to get more fluids if you have struggled to drink enough?
+Regardless, drinking enough water is important for our health.
+But how much do you really need per day and what are some ways to sneak in more fluids if you have struggled to drink enough?

 1. Why do we need water in the first place?